 About Alexandra Newmarch

 Alexandra Newmarch is a Registered Psychologist with a Bachelor of Arts (Psychology), a Post-Graduate Certificate in Grief, Loss and Trauma Counselling, and a Post-Graduate Certificate in Art and Play Therapy.
-She has completed workshops in art therapy, clay therapy, suicide intervention, and working with complex trauma.
+She has completed workshops in art therapy, clay therapy, suicide intervention, pregnancy counselling, and working with complex trauma.
 Alexandra has worked with kids and adults experiencing a range of difficulties, including anxiety, anger management, behavioural issues, low self-esteem, grief, personality disorders, and family breakdowns.
 She has previously worked part-time as a school counsellor at a couple of different schools in the wider Sydney area.

 Alexandra works from a Client-Centred approach, and enjoys using a variety of techniques with clients, adapting interventions according to their changing needs, strengths, and interests.
 She especially loves using the expressive arts in therapy (like writing, sand, and art), and the lightbulb moment that happens when something a client’s been struggling with suddenly just clicks into place.
 She is endlessly amazed by the creativity and determination with which both small and grown-up people find ways to overcome their struggles and recreate their lives.